 The emission trends follow closely the quarrying and mining volumes.

 Emissions are mainly reported by the plants according to the monitoring requirements in the environmental permits.
-When no plant specific data is available emissions has been calculated.
+When no plant specific data is available, emissions have been calculated as presented below.